Good Morning! Here's the Monday Morning Blog!

 Reaction to the book

 In the author's notes, this book seeks to expand the now very public conversation on police brutality that the Black Lives Matter movement made possible through activism.
-I belive this novel would be a good discussion starter with teens and young adults about not only about police brutality, but also about what happens when we treat people differently because of their race or culture.
+I believe this novel would be a good discussion starter with teens and young adults about not only about police brutality, but also about what happens when we treat people differently because of their race or culture.

 Link to the author